Akshaya21513/Todo-/README.md

 <li>Goal Alignment: Ensures daily actions align with broader goals and objectives.</li>
 <li>Sense of Achievement: Checking off items provides a sense of accomplishment and motivation.</li>
 </ol>

+<p>This project lets you save your tasks with date and time.There is an option to delete as you accomplish each task.<p>